datacentricdesign/wheelchair-design-platform/Sensors and Actuators/TFT LCD Displays/TFT LCD Displays.md

 This color display uses SPI (Serial Peripheral Interface) to receive image data.
 That means you need at least 4 pins - clock, data in, TFT_CS and D/C. If you'd like to have SD card usage too, you need another 2 pins.

-You will also need to install two libraries: Adafruit GFX (a graphics library), and Adafruit_ST7735 (a library for the display).

 ## SPI

 Serial Peripheral Interface, is a common communication protocol for 2-way comms between 2 devices.